alejandroviegener/ObjectTracker/README.md

 ## Usage <a name="usage"></a>

-Change to the source directory in the repository:
+Go to the source directory in the repository:

 ```bash
 cd $REPO_BASE_DIR/source